celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

 [Create-React-App](https://reactjs.org/docs/create-a-new-react-app.html).
-Yes, it was simple, but it came with limitations such as; no metatags, no [static rendering](https://frontarm.com/james-k-nelson/static-vs-server-rendering/), no built in image optimisation, no Internet Explorer support, no lazy loading.
+Yes, it was simple, but it came with limitations such as; no metatags, no [static rendering](https://frontarm.com/james-k-nelson/static-vs-server-rendering/), no built-in image optimisation, no Internet Explorer support, no lazy loading.
 I got around those limitations by implementing features on my own, but the cost of getting around those limitations started outweighing the benefits of CRA as my website kept growing.

 Why did I choose NextJS?
 Because it already came with the workarounds that I built into CRA.
 Plus automatic deployments via Vercel.

-I could have used Gatsby, in fact front-end wizard my friend [Sam-Larsen Disney](https://sld.codes) has recommended me to use Gatsby for my use-case.
+I could have used Gatsby, in fact my friend & front-end wizard [Sam-Larsen Disney](https://sld.codes) has recommended me to use Gatsby for my use-case.
 I've looked into it, and realised the porting process was more complicated.
 I had to dive into GraphQL and manage deployments on my own.
 NextJS already came with static rendering, so I didn't spend much time looking